claudiob/csswaxer/README.md

 # CssWaxer #

-Ruby command that prettifies CSS files grouping lines by property rather than by selector
+Ruby command-line tool that prettifies CSS files grouping lines by property rather than by selector

 ## Installation (from GemCutter) ##